 - Larger exercise books for writing to assist with editing, length and detail.

-- Modelling of all writing tasks prior to writing; use of me, we, you; use of walking talking mocks
+- Modelling of writing tasks prior to writing; use of me, we, you; use of walking talking mock

 Strategies for oracy